 Atmospheric Pressure - The pressure energy produced by the atmosphere at earth's surface, measured and expressed as pounds per square inch (psi) or inches of mercury (in Hg).
 The weight of the atmosphere at a given point on earth.
 Atmospheric pressure equals about 14.7 PSIA at sea level and decreases as the altitude increases.

-Atom - is made up of a nucleus with protons and neutrons and electrons moving around the nucleus in orbits.
+Atom - Made up of a nucleus with protons and neutrons and electrons moving around the nucleus in orbits.
 Atoms have an equal number of protons and electrons.

 AVC - Air Volume Control - A device that maintains the air charge in a standard water storage tank.
 Pre-charged tanks do not require an air volume control.
 In an air over water tank with Jet Pumps an AVC is placed on the tank to insert air into the tank and keep the pressure correct and to compensate for absorption.
 Submersible pumps installed with an air over water tank use bleeder orifices to maintain air pressure in the tank and help prevent the tank from becoming water-logged.